Why are Alkalinity and Hardness levels essential to check?

 In general, we are mainly talking about pH and chlorine levels.
 However, other parameters also come into play in the proper management of your pool or spa.

-Hardness or Total Hardness (TH), is determined by the concentration of calcium and magnesium in the water.
+Hardness or Total Hardness (TH) refers to the concentration of calcium and magnesium in the water.
 A very high TH corresponds to calcareous water which can damage the filtration system, particularly, the filter and the piping.
 Conversely, water that is too soft can be aggressive for the installations, surfaces, joints, and pipes of your pool.

 How to Measure and Balance These Parameters

-Both of these parameters can be measured using the colorimetric tabs.
+You can measure the two parameters using colorimetric tabs.
 Alkalinity and hardness values are expressed in ppm (parts per million).

 The recommended alkalinity for swimming pool water is between 80 and 120 ppm.
-In order to increase the alkalinity of your water, it will be necessary to add Alkalinity Booster which is available here.
+In order to increase the alkalinity of your water, it will be necessary to add Alkalinity Booster ( available here).

 The ideal hardness is between 250 and 450 ppm.
 In order to increase the hardness of your water, it will be necessary to add Calcium Increaser also known as hardness enhancer available here.